-In 1985, Commodore launched Amiga 1000 with worlds very first 32-bit Multitasking Operating System that could show 4096 colours at once and play Stereo music!
+In 1985, Commodore launched Amiga 1000 with the world’s very first 32-bit Multitasking Operating System that could show 4096 colors at once and play Stereo music!
 By 1994, AmigaOS evolved a lot and became a fantastic operating system.
 Yes, AmigaOS 3.1 was out before Windows 95 was even born!
-The requirements for mem and storage space sort of remained, but for better usage a small upgrade was always recommended.
+The requirements for mem and storage space sort of remained, but for better usage, a small upgrade was always recommended.

 Later AmigaOS 4, MorphOS and AROS got released for the public but a mobile version of this fantastic operating system never saw the light.
-In this article I want to take you thru the mind of a Amiga user, trying to explaining why AmigaOS would have been a perfect MobileOS!
+In this article I want to take you through the mind of an Amiga user, trying to explain why AmigaOS would have been a perfect MobileOS!
 And why it would have become the mobile operating system to have for a decade if Commodore, Escom or Gateway2000 did some real effort with it.
-Maybe the nightmare with SymbianOS would be history longtime before it got released?…
+Maybe the nightmare with SymbianOS would be history a long time before it got released?…

 AmigaOS 3.1 minimal requirements

 Revolutionary specs even in 2017

 These specs were quite revolutionary in 1993, but even today they are.
 Because of this, AmigaOS is still one of the fastest operating systems in usage still in 2017.
 Small mobile operating systems today are on several gigabytes in size, which is way too much for a device that is meant to be used to communicate with others!
 An operating system for mobiles should be in a few megabytes in size only.